Lucky's Tale: Reception

 Lucky's Tale received "mixed or average" reviews, according to review aggregator website Metacritic.

-In a review for Game Informer, Andrew Reiner criticized the variety of the game, writing "Leaping across lily pads and tail-whacking enemies becomes the routine for most of the stages, and the occasional boss fights and bomb-throwing sequences aren’t enough to spice up the action".
-Destructoid's Chris Carter praised the sense of presence virtual reality brought to the game.
+In a review for Game Informer, Andrew Reiner criticized the variety of the game, writing "Leaping across lily pads and tail-whacking enemies becomes the routine for most of the stages, and the occasional boss fights and bomb-throwing sequences aren't enough to spice up the action".
+Destructoids Chris Carter praised the sense of presence virtual reality brought to the game.
 "I appreciate the fact that I can just tilt my head ever so slightly to look around for threats rather than move an analog stick, and it truly does add to the experience".
 PC Gamer liked the way the game used verticality, but felt that the levels took a long time to become interesting, "While the last couple of levels feel slightly more distinct, with more complex moving platforms and shifting walls, they only arrive at the very end of the game".

 IGN disliked how the game forced players to replay levels in order to progress, calling it, "blatantly repetitive padding".
 GameSpot wrote that the game felt formulaic and struggled to hold the player's interest over its five-hour runtime, "Coupled with its benign art style, the simple design of Lucky's Tale makes it feel like a safe, calculated effort, rather than a creative achievement".